succinctlabs/op-succinct/book/fault_proofs/proposer.md

 1. Deploy the DisputeGameFactory contract following the [deployment guide](./deploy.md)
 2. Copy the factory address from the deployment output
-3. Create `.env` file with the above configuration
+3. Create a `.env.proposer` file with the above configuration
 4. Ensure your account has sufficient ETH for bonds and gas

 ## Running